 Experience each city’s past, and take in Louisiana’s breathtaking landscapes, when you visit any of the River Road historic estates.
 Take a tour of the crown jewel, Houmas House, located on the Mississippi River with 38 acres of gardens, restaurants and overnight accommodations.
 Houmas House is a spectacular example of the Greek-Revival architecture popular during the late 18th century.
 Also, on the grounds, The Great River Road Museum, opens visitor’s eyes to what early life along the lower Mississippi was like.
 History buffs can also indulge their curiosity in Donaldsonville’s Historic district and see an immense collection of diverse histories.

-Of course, you can’t visit Ascension Parish without experiencing one of its annual festivals.
-One can’t-miss event is the famous Jambalaya Festival, held each Memorial Day weekend in Gonzales, the “Jambalaya Capital of the World.”
-Enjoy the sounds of live music as you taste test some World Champion Jambalaya.
-If you’re an art aficionado, check out the annual Awesome Art Extravaganza each October, when more than 140 artists sell their wares.
+Of course, you can’t visit Ascension Parish without experiencing one of its annual festivals, the famous Jambalaya Festival, in Gonzales, the “Jambalaya Capital of the World.”
+Enjoy the sounds of live music as you taste test some World Champion Jambalaya during Memorial Day weekend..

 You’ll find a true sense of “Bayou State” cultural art in Ascension Parish.
 In fact, one of the state’s most renowned artists, Alvin Batiste, calls Donaldsonville home.
 Plan your visit to Louisiana’s Sweet Spot today!